Customize your trip with help from a local travel specialist.

 You can even sign up for a night chiva bus ride that weaves its way around the city, serving alcohol and stopping off at nightclubs.
 Nightlife in Cartagena sizzles and if you plan on stepping out get ready for a heady night of great music, mojitos and dancing.

-Finally, don’t leave Cartagena without a day or two at the islands and beaches around the city.
-The beaches of Boca Grande can be disappointing if you've come looking for a tropical paradise, so we recommend heading a bit further out of town.
-Playa Blanca has a great beach and is one of the most convenient places to visit, although it can get crowded on weekends and like Boca Grande has a lot of beach vendors.
+Finally, don’t leave Cartagena without a day or two on the islands.
+The beaches within the city are located in Boca Grande, however, these beaches can be disappointing if you've come looking for a tropical paradise, so we recommend heading a bit further out of town to the nearby islands.
+Playa Blanca has a great beach and is one of the most convenient places to visit, although it can get crowded on weekends and like the beaches of Boca Grande has a lot of beach vendors.

 Security & Safety